Are you wondering if you could work out before 6 weeks postpartum?

-- You will notice your low back does not make contact with the floor, as there is a natural curve in your low back.
+- Your low back does not make contact with the floor, as there is a natural curve in your low back.

-- Now, focus on sucking in your belly in an effort to flatten out the curve so that your back makes contact with the floor.
+- Now, focus on sucking in your belly to flatten the curve so that your back makes contact with the floor.

 - Hold this position for 5 seconds.